ARM-software/acle/main/acle.md

 support for the SVE2 SM4 (FEAT_SVE_SM4) instructions and if the associated ACLE intrinsics are available.
 This implies that `__ARM_FEATURE_SM4` and `__ARM_FEATURE_SVE2` are both nonzero.

+### Lookup table extensions

+`__ARM_FEATURE_LUT` is defined to 1 if there is hardware support for lookup table instructions with 2-bit and 4-bit indices (FEAT_LUT) and if the associated ACLE intrinsics are available.

+`__ARM_FEATURE_SME_LUTv2` is defined to 1 if there is hardware support for lookup table instructions with 4-bit indices and 8-bit elements (FEAT_SME_LUTv2) and if the associated ACLE intrinsics are available.

+### Modal 8-bit floating point extensions

+`__ARM_FEATURE_FP8` is defined to 1 if there is hardware support for FP8 conversion instructions (FEAT_FP8) and if the associated ACLE intrinsics are available.

+`__ARM_FEATURE_FP8FMA` is defined to 1 if there is hardware support for FP8 multiply-accumulate to half-precision and single-precision instructions (FEAT_FP8FMA) and if the associated ACLE intrinsics are available.

+`__ARM_FEATURE_FP8DOT2` is defined to 1 if there is hardware support for FP8 2-way dot product to half-precision instructions (FEAT_FP8DOT2) and if the associated ACLE intrinsics are available.

+`__ARM_FEATURE_FP8DOT4` is defined to 1 if there is hardware support for FP8 4-way dot product to single-precision instructions (FEAT_FP8DOT4) and if the associated ACLE intrinsics are available.

+`__ARM_FEATURE_SSVE_FP8DOT`4 is defined to 1 if there is hardware support for SVE2 FP8 4-way dot product to single-precision instructions in Streaming SVE mode (FEAT_SSVE_FP8DOT4) and if the associated ACLE intrinsics are available.

+`__ARM_FEATURE_SSVE_FP8DOT2` is defined to 1 if there is hardware support for SVE2 FP8 2-way dot product to half-precision instructions in Streaming SVE mode (FEAT_SSVE_FP8DOT2) and if the associated ACLE intrinsics are available.

+`__ARM_FEATURE_SSVE_FP8FMA` is defined to 1 if there is hardware support for SVE2 FP8 multiply-accumulate to half-precision and single-precision instructions in Streaming SVE mode (FEAT_SSVE_FP8FMA) and if the associated ACLE intrinsics are available.

+`__ARM_FEATURE_SME_F8F32` is defined to 1 if there is hardware support for SME2 FP8 dot product, multiply-accumulate, and outer product to single precision instructions and if the associated ACLE intrinsics are available.

+`__ARM_FEATURE_SME_F8F16` is defined to 1 if there is hardware support for SME2 FP8 dot product, multiply-accumulate, and outer product to half precision instructions and if the associated ACLE intrinsics are available.

 ### Other floating-point and vector extensions